Kyle (musician): 2013–2015: Beautiful Loser and Smyle

 In 2013, he released his commercial debut mixtape Beautiful Loser.
+Although it did not chart on the Billboard 200, it peaked at number 40 on the R&B/Hip-Hop charts, and number 25 on the Rap charts.
+It was supported by the singles "Keep It Real", "Fruit Snacks", "Mr. Bang", and "Raining Love."

 In May 2014, he was featured in G-Eazy's music video for "I Mean It" as a technical director on the fictional news set.

 In October 2015, he released his follow up commercial mixtape Smyle.
-The album peaked on the Billboard 200 at number 76.
+The album peaked on the Billboard 200 at number 76, and was supported by the single "Don't Wanna Fall in Love."
 The album featured a guest spot by Chance the Rapper on the track "Remember Me?" and has garnered over 2 million views on YouTube.
 Kyle's first music video to reach one million views was "Keep It Real", which was accomplished later that year.

-2016–present: Breakthrough, Light of Mine and See You When I Am Famous
+2016–present: Breakthrough and Light of Mine and See You When I Am Famous

-In December 2016, he released the single "iSpy", featuring Lil Yachty.
-The song gained widespread recognition for Kyle.
+In December 2016, Kyle released the single "iSpy", featuring Lil Yachty.
+The song gained widespread recognition for Kyle, and served as the lead single for his debut album Light of Mine.
 The song peaked at number 4 on the US Billboard Hot 100 and number 14 on the Canadian Hot 100.
+A remix featuring rapper Kodak Black was released on June 9, 2017.
+The song eventually reached Diamond certification status on April 16, 2026.

 In February 2017, Kyle signed a deal with Atlantic Records.

-In June 2017, Kyle was named as one of the ten 2017 XXL Freshmen along with A Boogie wit da Hoodie, PnB Rock, Playboi Carti, Ugly God, Aminé, MadeinTYO, Kamaiyah, Kap G, and XXXTentacion.
+Four months later, Kyle was named as one of the ten 2017 XXL Freshmen along with A Boogie wit da Hoodie, PnB Rock, Playboi Carti, Ugly God, Aminé, MadeinTYO, Kamaiyah, Kap G, and XXXTentacion.

 In March 2018, alongside the release of his single "Playinwitme" featuring Kehlani, Kyle announced that Khalid would be featured on a track titled "iMissMe".
+Although "Playinwitme" did not chart on the Billboard 200, it did chart at number 1 on Bubbling Under R&B/Hip-Hop Singles and achieved double Platinum status.
 Kyle's debut studio album Light of Mine was released on May 18, 2018.
-The album debuted at number 29 on the Billboard 200.
+The album debuted at number 29 on the Billboard 200 and achieved Platinum status on February 18, 2021.
+The deluxe edition featured the song "Hey Julie!" featuring Lil Yachty, which went Platinum.

 He appeared as the main character in the Netflix original film, The After Party, which debuted on August 24, 2018.